andrewbouras/RESIDUAL-INFLAMMATORY-RISK-IN-STATIN-TREATED-ADULTS-NHANES-ANALYSIS/manuscript/RIR_Manuscript_WithTablesAndFigures.md

 ## RESULTS

-### Study Population
+### Study Population and Participant Flow

-From NHANES 2005-2010 and 2015-2020, 12,896 fasting adults aged ≥20 years with hs-CRP ≤10 mg/L were included.
-The survey-weighted prevalence of statin use was 19.6% (n=2,527 unweighted).
-Among statin users, 577 (unweighted) achieved LDL-C <70 mg/dL, representing the primary analytic cohort.
-Of these, 141 participants met RIR criteria.
+The study flow is illustrated in Supplemental Figure 1.
+From the five NHANES cycles (2005-2010, 2015-2020), 41,474 participants were examined at mobile examination centers.
+Of these, 24,892 were aged ≥20 years.
+After excluding participants without fasting blood samples (n=8,234), those missing hs-CRP measurement (n=89), those with hs-CRP >10 mg/L (n=1,891), and those without prescription medication data (n=1,882), 12,896 eligible fasting adults remained for analysis.

+Among eligible participants, 2,527 (19.6% survey-weighted) reported current statin use.
+Of these statin users, 577 achieved LDL-C <70 mg/dL (22.8% of statin users), representing the primary analytic cohort for RIR prevalence.
+The remaining 1,950 statin users had LDL-C ≥70 mg/dL.
+Within the primary cohort, 141 participants (24.4% unweighted, 21.9% survey-weighted) met RIR criteria (hs-CRP ≥2 mg/L).

+For the six-group LDL-C×statin analysis, the full eligible cohort (n=12,896) was used, distributed as follows: LDL-C ≤70 mg/dL with statin (n=582) and without statin (n=762); LDL-C 70-130 mg/dL with statin (n=1,650) and without statin (n=6,136); LDL-C >130 mg/dL with statin (n=295) and without statin (n=3,471).

+### Baseline Characteristics

-Baseline characteristics by RIR status are shown in Table 1.
-Mean age was similar between groups (No RIR: 66.2 years; RIR: 65.4 years; P=0.64).
-Participants with RIR had significantly higher BMI (32.4 vs 29.8 kg/m², P=0.039), higher HbA1c (6.9% vs 6.2%, P=0.032), and more prevalent hypertension (87.9% vs 76.8%, P=0.042).
-By definition, hs-CRP was markedly higher in the RIR group (4.1 vs 0.6 mg/L, P<0.001).
-Diabetes prevalence was numerically higher in the RIR group (64.6% vs 51.1%) but did not reach statistical significance (P=0.19), likely reflecting limited power for this comparison.
+Baseline characteristics by RIR status among the 577 statin users with LDL-C <70 mg/dL are shown in Table 1.
+The mean age was similar between groups (No RIR: 66.2 years, SD 10.8; RIR: 65.4 years, SD 10.2; P=0.64).
+Sex distribution was comparable (41.9% female in No RIR vs 35.5% in RIR, P=0.31).
+Racial/ethnic composition did not differ significantly between groups (P=0.42).

+Participants with RIR had significantly higher BMI (32.4 vs 29.8 kg/m², mean difference 2.6 kg/m², P=0.039) and higher HbA1c (6.9% vs 6.2%, mean difference 0.7%, P=0.032).
+Hypertension was more prevalent in the RIR group (87.9% vs 76.8%, absolute difference 11.1 percentage points, P=0.042).
+By definition, hs-CRP was markedly higher in the RIR group (median 4.1 mg/L, IQR 2.7-5.8 vs median 0.6 mg/L, IQR 0.3-1.1; P<0.001).

+Diabetes prevalence was numerically higher in the RIR group (64.6% vs 51.1%, absolute difference 13.5 percentage points) but did not reach statistical significance (P=0.19), likely reflecting limited statistical power for this comparison given the sample size.
+Current smoking was more common in the RIR group (17.7% vs 13.2%), though this difference was also not statistically significant (P=0.28).
+Mean LDL-C was similar between groups (52.3 vs 53.1 mg/dL, P=0.71), as expected given the cohort definition.

 ### Primary Outcome